List of UK top-ten singles in 2002: Multiple entries

 Two hundred and sixteen singles charted in the top 10 in 2002, with two-hundred and five singles reaching their peak this year.

 Fifty artists scored multiple entries in the top 10 in 2002.
 Four artists had the joint most top ten singles in 2002 with four.
 American singer Ashanti's "Foolish" was her only solo single of her top ten entries, peaking at number four.
 Of her collaborations, "What's Luv?" with Fat Joe, and "Down 4 U" alongside Irv Gotti, The Inc., Ja Rule, Charlie Baltimore and Vita both reached number four.
 A fourth hit, "Always on Time" also with Ja Rule reached number six.

 Pop Idol winner Will Young and runner-up Gareth Gates both had four top tens in 2002.
 Young had two number-one hits on his own, including "Anything is Possible"/"Evergreen" and "Light My Fire".
 His Children in Need single "Don't Let Me Down"/"You and I" just missed out on the top spot, peaking at number two.
 Young and Gates got together to record a cover of The Beatles song "The Long and Winding Road" which landed at the top spot.

 Young's competition rival Gates had three top 10 singles in his own right.
 Debut single "Unchained Melody" and follow-up "Anyone of Us (Stupid Mistake)" were chart toppers, while a third song, album title track "What My Heart Wants to Say" reached number five.
 Gates also recorded a version of Elvis Presley's "Suspicious Minds", which featured on "The Long and Winding Road" single as a double-A side.

 The final four-time entrants to the top ten this year were S Club Juniors, a spinoff group from the successful S Club 7 (renamed as S Club in March 2002).
 Beginning with "One Step Closer", which got to number two, they achieved further chart fame as "Automatic High" and "New Direction" equalled that placing.
 Christmas double single "Puppy Love/Sleigh Ride" rounded off their year, peaking in sixth position.

 Rapper Eminem was one of a number of artists with three top-ten entries, including number ones "Without Me" and "Lose Yourself".
 Atomic Kitten, Daniel Bedingfield, Oasis, Ronan Keating, Sugababes and Westlife were among the other artists who had multiple top 10 entries in 2002.

 Chart debuts

-Eighty-nine artists achieved their first top 10 single in 2002, either as a lead or featured artist.
+Ninety artists achieved their first top 10 single in 2002, either as a lead or featured artist.
 Of these, twelve went on to record another hit single that year: Avril Lavigne, Blazin' Squad, Darius, Flip & Fill, Holly Valance, Lasgo, Milk Inc., Moony, Ms. Dynamite, Nickelback, Scooter and Shakira.
 Three artists achieved two more chart hits in 2002: Chad Kroeger, Christina Milian and H & Claire (as a duo).
 Ashanti, Gareth Gates, S Club Juniors and Will Young all had three other entries in their breakthrough year.

 The following table (collapsed on desktop site) does not include acts who had previously charted as part of a group and secured their first top 10 solo single.